nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `add n/NAME s/STUDENT_ID N/NUSNet_ID g/GITHUB_ID T/TUTORIAL_ID {r/student|r/tutor} p/PHONE_NUMBER a/ADDRESS [t/TAG]…​`

+* A person cannot be added if he or she already exists in ProfBook, i.e. they are the same person.
+* 2 persons are considered similar if they share the exact same name, e.g. if John Doe already exists in ProfBook, `add n/John Doe s/A0222530X N/E0560062 g/meixuanjin T/01 p/98159386 a/John Street, block 456, #01-01` would not add a new John Doe to ProfBook.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)
 </div>